FOR AUTHORS

 • The paper is sent to two reviewers.

-• The reviewers decide whether or not: to recommend the paper for publication; or to accept it after resubmission with the necessary changes (minor or major).
+• The reviewers decide whether to recommend the paper for publication, or to accept it after resubmission with the necessary changes (minor or major), or to reject it.

 • For papers which require major revisions, the same reviewers are consulted about the quality of the revised paper.